vshymanskyy/ViperIDE/docs/Quick-Install-Button.md

-## Distributing Your Own Packages Using ViperIDE
+## Sharing Your Projects Using ViperIDE

-ViperIDE makes it easy to share your packages, including:
+ViperIDE makes it easy to distribute packages, including:

 - Libraries and modules
 - Demos, projects, and code samples